fauvernierma/survPen/paper/paper.md

 Current implementations of penalized survival models can be slow or unstable and sometimes lack some key features like taking into account expected mortality to provide net survival and excess hazard estimates.
-In contrast, based on the framework and algorithms developed by Wood, ``survPen`` provides an automated, fast, and stable implementation (thanks to explicit calculation of the derivatives of the likelihood) and offers a unified framework for multidimensional penalized hazard and excess hazard models.
+In contrast, based on the framework and algorithms developed by @Wood2017, ``survPen`` provides an automated, fast, and stable implementation (thanks to explicit calculation of the derivatives of the likelihood) and offers a unified framework for multidimensional penalized hazard and excess hazard models.